Sweaty-Chair/blockopoly-dapp/README.md

 Jest is included for testing React components.
 Compile your contracts before running Jest, or you may receive some file not found errors
 ```
-// Run Jest outside of the development console for front-end component tests.
 npm run test
 ```